-Recently, Desiree Linden became the first American woman to win the Boston marathon in 33 years.
-For a little perspective, 33 years ago the Soviet Union was still kicking, an actor named Ronald Reagan became President, and Marty McFly became the first person to time travel in a DeLorean.
+In 2018, Desiree Linden became the first American woman to win the Boston Marathon since 1985.
+For a little perspective, 33 years before her win, the Soviet Union was still kicking, an actor named Ronald Reagan became President, and Marty McFly became the first person to time travel in a DeLorean.

 Linden won the marathon in what most would consider “less than ideal conditions.”
 Temperatures were approaching freezing, it was raining cats and dogs, and there were 32 mile an hour wind gusts.
 Or, as I like to call them, “Call into work sick” conditions.